leonharrington/zanalyzer/README.md

 - Plots peak intensity vs time and then performs non-linear regression, fitting an exponential decay with offset function.

-- Saves the plot as a PNG file.

 ## Required inputs:

 - Requires a time series of z-stacks.